 The following documents must be submitted for consideration of this scholarship award:

-1) Essay: The purpose of the essay is to give the Executive Director more background information about you.
-Your essay should include the following:
+1) Essay: The purpose of the essay is to give the Executive Director more background information about you and your program.
+(Min.
+500 words)

-c) Benefit Statement: Explain how this training/course will improve your employment opportunities and/or improve current employment or help you advance in your career.
+- Benefit Statement: Explain how this training/course will improve your ability to find and/or improve current employment or help you advance in your career.

-2) Recent Resume with employment history, school activities, volunteer/community service, awards/honors, and any additional education/training.
+2) Recent Resume with employment history, volunteer/community service, awards/honors, and any additional education/training.
 (2 pages maximum)

 3) Proof of Cost of Program: An invoice and/or cost of attendance from the school/training program.